-- · Select the Advanced menu in the BIOS window. - Scroll down to the USB Features submenu and press the Enter key to open it. - If Legacy USB Support is disabled, press the space bar to enable it. - Scroll down to SCSI SubClass Support and press the space bar to enable it. - 7.
-Press [F10], then click on [Yes] to exit the BIOS Setup Utility and return to the boot process.
+- If Legacy USB Support is disabled, press the space bar to enable it. - Scroll down to SCSI SubClass Support and press the space bar to enable it. - Press [F10], then click on [Yes] to exit the BIOS Setup Utility and return to the boot process.